e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/app-webhooks/README.md

 process restart loses the session-to-sandbox mapping needed for follow-up work.

 Worker sandboxes are created with E2B auto-resume and pause-on-timeout lifecycle settings.
-The app does not need to manually pause them: let the Anthropic worker exit after idle, keep the session's sandbox assignment in the catalog, and let E2B pause the sandbox after its timeout.
+The app does not need to manually pause them: the app claims work, the sandbox handles that claimed item, the worker exits after idle, and E2B pauses the sandbox after its timeout.
 A follow-up event for the same session reconnects to the same sandbox.

-The worker itself still polls Anthropic at the environment level, so `agent` and `environment` scopes are reuse policies, not hard routing guarantees for a specific work item.
+The app drains the environment queue because the queue, not the webhook payload, is the source of truth for which work item has been claimed.
+That prevents a session-owned sandbox from accidentally polling and claiming a different queued session.

 Inspect the app-owned assignments: